How to Create or Refine a Content Marketing Strategy

 1. Who Will You Write For?

 Your target audience should be living, breathing people, not fictitious buyer personas.
-Target readers should be people you know and trust, people that you’d be honored to have read your blog.
+Target readers should be people you know and trust, people you’d be honored to have read your blog.

 Be thoughtful about the personas you create.
 “Reaching decision-makers” is a trope.
 Every content strategy aspires to reach the C-suite.
 But consider that software is often adopted by a collection of people: